AndreasLETANTER/R-Type/docs/RFC - Client Server.md

 ## 3.3 - Client-Server Disconnection

 With the udp process we do not need to send a connection or disconnection message

+## 4 - Data Exchange

+The network component is responsible for facilitating the exchange of data between the client and the server.
+The following data must be exchanged between the client and the server:

+- Player position and sprite
+- Player actions
+- Player health
+- Player score